iterative/dvc.org/static/docs/use-cases/data-registry.md

 > [Structure of cache directory](/doc/user-guide/dvc-files-and-directories#structure-of-cache-directory)
 > for more details on what happens under the hood when adding directories.

-Let's add the remaining cats and dogs images from the archive, to see what changes in our data directory:
+Let's add the remaining images from the second archive, and see what changes in our data directory:

 ```dvc
 $ dvc get https://github.com/iterative/dataset-registry \